Khao Sok National Park: Travel Guide & Things to Do!

 The small tourist village Khao Sok Town is located not far from the main entrance of the national park.
 Here you will find a great selection of good restaurants, and there is a wide range of good accommodation.
 There are also a few stores there where you can stock up on mosquito sprays, sunscreen, waterproof backpacks and even hiking shoes.

 Things to Do in Khao Sok National Park

 The Khao Sok National Park offers a huge range of activities and unforgettable experiences.
 A boat ride at Cheow Lan Lake, a hike through the Khao Sok jungle, exploring the Monkey Temple and visiting an Elephant Sanctuary are just some of the best things to do there.
 Here are the most beautiful attractions and things to do in Khao Sok summarized at a glance:

 Cheow Lan Lake, or Cheow Larn Lake, is a 162 square kilometer reservoir created in 1982 by the construction of the Ratchaprabha Dam.
 In order to generate electricity, the river Khlong Saeng was dammed, and a huge area was massively flooded.
 Today, this beautiful lake in Khao Sok National Park is one of the most important attractions of the region, and a boat tour at the reservoir is almost a must for every national park visitor.

 During a trip with the typical longtail boats you can enjoy an indescribably beautiful landscape!
 Especially spectacular are the mighty rocks that rise hundreds of meters out of the lake and conjure up a gigantic backdrop.
 On the way you will also discover small caves that you can explore or stop at one of the pretty floating bungalows with picnic and swimming in the lake.

-Tip: There are also multi-day tours with special cave hikes, jungle trekking and overnight stays at the lake.
+Tip: There are possibilities to book also multi-day tours with special cave hikes, jungle trekking and overnight stays at the lake.